 - Sober living options

-The large amounts of overhead that go into providing such comprehensive support do make inpatient programs more expensive.
+The large amounts of overhead that go into providing such comprehensive support do make residential programs more expensive.
 And while they eliminate the distractions of everyday life, entering a residential rehab center forces a major disruption.
-People must take a leave of absence from work and relinquish family responsibilities in order to embrace the type of treatment delivered at an inpatient facility.
+People must take a leave of absence from work and relinquish family responsibilities in order to embrace the type of treatment delivered at a residential facility.
 Many people struggling with addiction use family and employment responsibilities as an excuse not to attend treatment and get sober.
 However, alcohol addiction treatment provides a path out from the depths of addiction, so each individual can start to regain control over their lives and become more present in their work and home lives.
 While attending a luxury rehab seems inconvenient, the rewards are limitless.

 Outpatient Addiction Treatment

 In contrast, outpatient substance abuse treatment programs allow clients the freedom to attend therapy and receive medications when it is most convenient.
-We recommend outpatient programs for people who have recently finished an inpatient program and are transitioning back into everyday life.
+We recommend outpatient programs for people who have recently finished a residential program and are transitioning back into everyday life.
 Clients can largely retain their normal routines and often continue working during treatment.
 Accessing care in this way allows for greater flexibility and more privacy as it doesn’t require the same lifestyle overhaul.

 At the same time, receiving outpatient care does not eliminate the everyday risks and triggers that people in addiction recovery are likely to encounter.
 That means the looser structure of outpatient care, while generally more affordable, is best implemented with milder addictions.